themissingbracket/tictactoe-ml/README.md

 #### Future Plans
 ---
 -  Deploy to Heroku.
+    - The current master branch has not been deployed.
+The WebSockets setup is still in protoype stage.
+        - Current dev is now being done on the setup-websocket [branch](https://github.com/themissingbracket/tictactoe/tree/setup-websocket)

     - The application has been deployed on [Heroku](https://mysterious-beach-68846.herokuapp.com/)
 - CI/CD (Probably overkill for an app like this).
 But would help in getting an understanding of how CI/CD works.